-A single detached house at the intersection of Hoperoun Avenue (within the Salisbury Street/Hopetoun Avenue Precinct) and the low-s area (two storey) retirement housing (within the Vaughan Village Precinct) on the east side of the precinct are both set within gardens behind a low sandstone block wall.
-This fencing is characteristic of the fencing within this precinct, which consists mainly of sandstone block or removed brick (Figure 5).
+A single detached house at the intersection of Hopetoun Avenue (within the Salisbury Street/Hopetoun Avenue Precinct) and the low-scaled (two storey) retirement housing (within the Vaughan Village Precinct) on the east side of the precinct are both set within gardens behind a low sandstone block wall.
+This fencing is characteristic of the fencing within this precinct, which consists mainly of sandstone block or rendered brick (Figure 5).

-A small sandstone obelisk commemorales the completion of the construction of (Old) South Head Road to Watsons Bay in 1811.
+A small sandstone obelisk commemorates the completion of the construction of (Old) South Head Road to Watsons Bay in 1811.